phpbb/documentation/development/extensions/tutorial_notifications.rst

 Introduction
 ============
-The notification system have been a part of phpBB ever since :guilabel:`3.1`.
+The notification system was introduced with the release of phpBB :guilabel:`3.1`.
-Since then it has been further developed, extended and enhanced.
+Since then it has seen further developments and enhancements for users and extension developers.
-In :guilabel:`3.2` the notification system has been completely refactored, so it worked faster and more efficiently.
+In :guilabel:`3.2` the notification system was heavily refactored making it faster and more efficient.
-This change also reduced the posting time to be almost instantaneous.

-A user has full power over their personal notifications.
+phpBB users have complete control over their personal notification interactions.
 They can set their own preferences for notification methods or disable them all together.
 Mark notifications as read when necessary, even though in a lot of cases this is done automatically.
-The user has a centralised place for all notifications, which is easily accessible.

-By default there are two methods of notification.
+In phpBB there are two default notification methods: email-based and board-based notifications.
-Namely per email or per board notification.
-The email method is only available when the ''board-wide emails'' setting has been enabled.
+The email method is only available when the ''board-wide emails'' setting has been enabled by the board administrator in the ACP.
-Extensions can also create and add their own notification methods.
+Extensions, however, can create and add their own notification methods.

+This tutorial will document how and extension can leverage the notification system by creating a notification based on some sort of triggering event (such as replying to a post), sending the notification via either the board, email or some other custom methods, and managing its notifications.

-File structure
+File Structure
 --------------
 This is an overview of the file structure needed for a notification to function within an extension.
 In total there are 7 files that will be covered in this tutorial, to create and send notifications.
-These files will be mentioned throughout this tutorial.
+These files will be referenced throughout this tutorial.

 | |fa-user| vendor